 Provide arguments of how a national emission reduction policy, such as carbon cap and trade, can be passed into law on one side, while on the other side provide arguments for why it will not be passed into law.
 You can base your arguments on the actions and thoughts of the president and lawmakers.
-You can consider different time frames ... can President Obama initiate such action before the end of his term?
-Will it pass if Hillary Clinton is elected?
-Will it pass if Donald Trump is elected?
-Here you can look at Democrats and Republicans (both party platform and powerful individuals) and how things do or do not get done in Washington with regard to the possibility of carbon cap and trade legislation becoming law.
+You can consider different time frames ... what may happen during Donald Trump's presidency?
+Is there a better chance after Trump leaves office?
+Here you can look at Democrats and Republicans (both party platform and powerful individuals) and how things do or do not get done in Washington with regard to the possibility of carbon cap and trade legislation becoming law in both the short and long term.